loopcursive/Complete-Rust-Course/README.md

-Here's your updated README with the correct repository link:

----

 # 🚀 Complete Rust Course - Code & Notes

 Welcome to the **Complete Rust Course** repository! 🎯 This repo contains all the **code and PDF notes** from my Rust course available on my YouTube channel, [LoopCursive](https://www.youtube.com/@LoopCursive).